Holiday closures for the Bryan-College Station area

 City of College Station

-Facilities and offices for the city of College Station will be closed through Monday and Jan.
-1-3.
+Facilities and offices for the city of College Station will be closed Monday and Jan.
+3.

 The Lincoln Recreation Center, Meyer Senior and Community Center, Lick Creek Nature Center and Southwood Community Center are closed through Jan.
 1.